 Field pair activation Description Changeover mode Fixed selection of one field pair Fixed selection of A1.1 and B1.1.
-Selection by signal inputs Changeover of 10 field pairs (see chapter 5.7.3 "Changeover of ten field Fixed changeover moment pairs in changeover mode Fixed changeover moment") When the changeover time has expired, the system changes over to the field pair which at this time has a permanent and valid assignment.
+Selection by signal inputs Changeover of 10 field pairs (see chapter 5.7.3 "Changeover of ten field Fixed changeover moment pairs in changeover mode Fixed changeover moment) When the changeover time has expired, the system changes over to the field pair which at this time has a permanent and valid assignment.
 Field pair changeover signals issued during the changeover time are ignored.
 The inputs F1 - F5 are active.
-The inputs F6 - F10 are active.
-Selection by signal inputs Overlapped monitoring Changeover of 5 field pairs (see chapter 5.7.2 "Changeover of five field pairs in changeover mode Overlapped monitoring") 3 Both field pairs are monitored during the changeover time.
+Selection by signal inputs Changeover of 5 field pairs (see chapter 5.7.2 "Changeover of five field pairs Overlapped monitoring in changeover mode Overlapped monitoring") Both field pairs are monitored during the changeover time.
 The inputs F1 - F5 are active.
-The inputs F6 - F10 are active.

-[♥] Click the [Confirm] button.
+♦ Click the [Confirm] button.